kriseren/MataVise/README.md

 To run this program, you just need to execute the following command on the command line. clear && javac -d bin/ -cp jar/jlayer-1.0.1.jar src/mataVise/*.java && java -cp jar/jlayer-1.0.1.jar:bin/ mataVise.mataVise

+--MAIN OPTIONS--
+The main options of this program are:
+  1-.
+  2-.

 --ESPAÑOL-----------------------------------------------------------------------------------------------------------------------------------------------------------

 --INTRODUCCIÓN--